renovatebot/renovate/docs/design-decisions.md

 ## Cascading Configuration

-Configuration options applied per-package (e.g. with package rules) overrides those applied per package-type, which override those per-repository, which override those which are global (all repositories).
+Configuration options applied per-package (e.g. with package rules) override those applied per package-type, which override those per-repository, which override those which are global (all repositories).